 Yadunandana Swami, MA

-Yadunandana Swami has been the Principal of Bhaktivedanta College since its opening, in 2002.
+Yadunandana Swami has been the Principal of Bhaktivedanta College since its opening in 2002 until May 2014.
 He joined ISKCON in 1977 in Spain and received initiation from Satsvarupa Dasa Goswami and later sannyasa initiation from Jayadvaita Swami (both disciples of Srila A. C. Bhaktivedanta Swami Prabhupada).
 He has performed leadership and educational services in ISKCON since 1982.
 The latter include ministering spiritual education and counseling to many persons; teaching scriptural, academic, and vocational courses; and lecturing in more than twenty universities.
 He holds a MA in the Study of Religion from the University of Wales.
-He is the ISKCON Minister of Educational Development in Europe and the Rector of the Instituto de Estudios Bhaktivedanta in Spain.
+He is the Rector of the Instituto de Estudios Bhaktivedanta in Spain.

 Anuttama Dasa sometimes teaches two courses: Communication, and Leadership and Management.
 He is the International Director of ISKCON Communi-cations and a member of the GBC, the governing body of ISKCON.
 He is also a Trustee of Bhaktivedanta College.
 As a former President of ISKCON Colorado and a founding Board Member of Children of Krishna, Anuttama brings both practical insights and personal experience to his teaching.
 In the United States, he is the Vice President of the national Religion Communicators Council (RCC) and a Board Member of the National Conference on Community and Justice (NCCJ), Capital Region, and The Society for Hindu-Christian Studies.
 He lives with his wife, Rukmini, another College trustee, in Washington, D.C.